athena-framework/athena/docs/readme.md

 aws_client = Athena.config.custom_settings.aws.get_client
 ```

 **NOTE:** There are no safety measures around the `custom_settings` object.
 Be sure to properly type the getters, make sure the properties are included in the config file, or use defaults values if needed.
-Exceptions will be thrown if a key is missing that doesn't have a default value, or if the `custom_settings` key isn't defined in the configuration file.
+Runtime exceptions will be thrown if a key is missing that doesn't have a default value, or if the `custom_settings` key isn't defined in the configuration file.

 ## Logging

-Athena utilizes [Crylog](https://github.com/blacksmoke16/crylog) for its logging.
+Athena utilizes [Crylog](https://github.com/blacksmoke16/crylog) as its logging solution.
 The default logging configuration depends on the current environment.
 In the `development` environment Athena will log messages to `logs/development.log` as well as `STDOUT`.
 The `production` environment will log to `logs/production.log` but only for warnings or higher.
 Logging is disabled within the `test` environment.

 ### Using the logger

-The default logger can be retrieved via the `Athena.logger` method, which wraps `Crylog.logger(channel : String)` for convenience purposes.
+The default logger can be retrieved via the `Athena.logger` method, which wraps `Crylog.logger(channel : String)` for convenience.
 For additional usage information, take a look at the [Crylog Documentation](https://github.com/Blacksmoke16/crylog/tree/master/docs#logger).

 ```crystal
 user = ...